Niksko/Niksko/README.md

 ## What I'm working on

-I'm currently serving as a Principal Developer Advocate at SEEK, in the Developer Productivity team.
+I'm currently serving as a Principal Developer Advocate in the Developer Productivity team at SEEK.
 We're working to make developers at SEEK more productive, which means we care about products like:

 - CI/CD pipelines